chetdeva/chetdeva.github.io/README.md

 # Chetan Sachdeva

 Chetan is a Transformer; he can transform ideas into apps by writing code.
-He is an proud Android Developer from India and wants to make this world a better place with his ideas by leveraging technology.
+He is an Android Developer from India and wants to make this world a better place with his ideas by leveraging technology.

 _Like good food and exercise can make healthy body and mind, pragmatic approach and best practices to programming can make healthy apps._ - Chetan